-Mr. Marzoli is the President, Chief Executive Officer and Chairman of Marbaw International Nickel Corporation, a position held since December 2006.
-He is also the President, Chief Executive Officer and sole director of Marzcorp Oil & Gas Inc. since July 2008.
+Mr. Marzoli is the President, Chief Executive Officer and Chairman of Marbaw International Nickel Corporation, a position held since December 2006 and was a co-founder of Royal Nickel Corporation.
+He is also the President, Chief Executive Officer and sole director of Marzorp Oil & Gas Inc. since July 2008.
 Marbaw held a 100% interest in the Marbaw Claims, which were sold to RNC in March 2007.
 In 1971, Mr. Marzoli joined the import business specializing in Asian countries.
 In 2004, Mr. Marzoli left the import business to pursue the resource sector full time.